-Click the Logout tab to log out of the Manager and return to the login screen.
+Click on the Logout tab to log out of the Manager and return to the login screen.

-Logged in: [username] The administrator username you used to log in to this Manager session.
+Logged in: [username]

+The administrator username you used to log in to this Manager session.

-Click the Configuration tab to go to the main Configuration screen, to Configuration open the first level of subordinate Configuration pages in the left frame if they are not already open, and to close any open to open the first level of subordinate Administration pages in the left frame if they are not already open, and to close any open
+Click on the Configuration tab to go to the main Configuration screen, to open the first level of subordinate Configuration pages in the left frame if they are not already open, and to close any open Administration or Monitoring pages in the left frame.